-230. Wright, Charles R. and Herbert H. Hyman, "The Evaluators" in Sociologists at Work: Essays on the Craft of Social Research, edited by Phillip E. Hammond, pp. 121-141.
+Wright, Charles R. and Herbert H. Hyman, "The Evaluators" in Sociologists at Work: Essays on the Craft of Social Research, edited by Phillip E. Hammond, pp. 121-141.
 New York: Basic Books, 1964.

-This paper follows the processes involved in the conceptualization and conduct of an evaluation of "The Encampment for Citizenship".
+This paper follows the processes involved in the conceptualization and conduct of an evaluation of "The Encampment for Citizenship."
 The design of the study focused on multi-wave questionnaires to participants and alumni.
 The authors stress the attempts they made to gain the trust of the administrators of the program and to involve them in the planning and conceptualizing of the evaluation.

-Control groups were set up by testing campers who were unable to attend, and by using different forms of the questionnaire for different groups of campers.
+Control groups were set up by testing campers who were unable to attend, and by using different forms of the questionnaire for different groups and campers.
 Detailed lists of time schedules and chronologies are given.
-(For greater methodological detail see Hyman, Wright, and Hopkins, Applications of Methods for Evaluation: Four Studies of the Encampment for Citizenship.)
+(For greater methodological detail, see Hyman, Wright, and Hopkins, Applications of Methods for Evaluation: Four Studies of the Encampment for Citizenship.)

-231. Wrightstone, J. Wayne, Samuel D. McClelland, Judith I. Krugman, Herbert Hoffman, Norman Tieman, and Lunda Young.
-Assessment of the Demonstration Guidance Project, Board of Education of the City of New York, Division of Research and Evaluation, n.d.
+Wrightstone, J. Wayne, Samuel D. McClelland, Judith I. Krugman, Herbert Hoffman, Norman Tieman, and Linda Young, Assessment of the Demonstration Guidance Project, Board of Education of the City of New York, Division of Research and Evaluation, n.d.

 The goals of the Demonstration Guidance Project were to identify and stimulate able students from socially and economically deprived urban neighborhoods in New York City.
-The program provided increased guidance and remedial hold, as well as broadened cultural exposure during both the junior hold a school and high school years.
+The program provided increased guidance and remedial help, as well as broadened cultural exposure during both the junior high school and high school years.
 A main concern was to encourage the children selected to think about attending college.
-The project while of the blac years.
+The project went on for six years.

-The design of the evaluation was limited by the fact that it was not ethically provide to detrive all the children in the demonstration schools the treatment is shown at the detriperiod of time.
-The control droup a better concreted of the three classes that had graduated previous to the beginning of the project.
+The design of the evaluation was limited by the fact that it was not ethically possible to deny half the children in the demonstration schools the treatment program for such a long period of time.
+The control group selected consisted of the three classes that had graduated previous to the beginning of the project.
 Although there was clearly some limitation on comparability because of historical events, it is argued that the control group nevertheless was more comparable than a concurrent group selected from a different neighborhood in the city.